-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 63% 51 GENDER: About three percent more boys than girls at our school scored Proficient or Advanced.
-Girls 60% 52 English proficient 63% 96 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA A AVAILABLE N/A 7 Learners tested was either zero or too small to be statistically significant.
-Low income 61% 103 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA A AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled NO DATA A AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 61% 103 tested with learning disabilities was either zero or too small to be statistically significant.
-Hispanic/Latino 60% 88 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will differ from school to school.
+GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 63% 51 GENDER: About 11 percent more girls than boys at our school scored Proficient or Advanced.
+Girls 74% 50 English proficient 68% 95 ENGLISH PROFICIENCY: We cannot compare scores for these two subgroups because the number of English English Learners NO DATA A AVAILABLE N/A 6 Learners tested was either zero or too small to be statistically significant.
+Low income 68% 101 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA A AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA A AVAILABLE N/A N/A LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 68% 101 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 81% 53 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino DATA STATISTICA ALLY UNRELIABLE N/S 18 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
+Hispanic/Latino DATA STATISTICA ALLY UNRELIABLE N/S 28

 SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent middle schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-N/A: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

-N/S: Not statistically significant.
+NA: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because the very few students took the test, or to safeguard student privacy the CDE withheld all results because the runs is not large enough to be meaningful.
+NS: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.